Houston PMI at 52.4 (up 2.2 points)

 Lead Times Expanding

-(Houston, Texas) – According to Houston area supply chain executives, economic activity in Houston continued to expand in December.
-The manufacturing sector contracted for the fifth month, while non-manufacturing expanded for the seventh month.
-The overall Houston economy expanded for the 67th month in a row.
+(Houston, Texas) – According to Houston area supply chain executives the Houston economy expanded again in February.
+The manufacturing sector expanded for the second month, and non-manufacturing returned to expansion.
+The overall Houston economy expanded for the 69th month in a row.

-The Houston Purchasing Managers Index expanded at a slower rate at 50.2 points, falling just under one point from November.
-Of the three underlying indicators that have a strong direct correlation with economic activity, sales/new orders and employment are now pointing to minimal weakness.
-The third indicator with a strong direct correlation, lead times, moved from indicating contraction to pointing to expansion.
-The sales/new orders index fell 4.5 points to 49.9 points, indicating that there was no meaningful change in sales/new orders from November.
-The employment index fell 1.9 points to 49.3 points, indicating minimal contraction.
-The lead times index rose 5.4 points to 53.2 points, returning to showing expansion after one month pointing to contraction.
-The finished goods inventory index, the underlying indicator that has the strongest inverse correlation with economic activity, fell 3.3 points to 51.2 points, indicating expansion of this indicator for the seventh month in a row.
+The Houston Purchasing Managers Index rose 2.2 points to 52.4 in February, indicating strengthening in the overall economy.
+All three of the underlying indicators that have a strong direct correlation with economic activity (sales/new orders, employment, and lead times) are now pointing to strength.
+The sales/new orders index rose 4.1 points to 56.6 points, the employment index rose 4.2 points to 50.9, and the lead times index fell 4.4 points to 50.1 points.
+The finished goods inventory index, the underlying indicator that has the strongest inverse correlation with economic activity, fell 1.5 points to 49.7, indicating expansion of this indicator for the eighth month in a row.

-The Houston Manufacturing PMI rose 2.1 points during the month to 46.8 points, indicating a modestly slower rate of contraction in this sector.
-The non-manufacturing PMI fell 1.4 points to 50.8 points.
+The Houston Manufacturing PMI rose a strong 6.1 points during the month to 53.0 points, indicating moderate to strong expansion in this sector for the first time in six months.
+The non-manufacturing PMI fell 1.1 points to 49.7, pointing to modest expansion after one month indication potential contraction.

 Please click here to go to the hardcopy version of the report.

-Analysis and report by Ross Harvison, CPSM (ISM-Houston Business Survey Committee Chair)
+Analysis and report by Ross Harvison (ISM-Houston Business Survey Committee Chair)

 Houston PMI Trend